The individuals listed below are Christians (past and present) who are

 Prophezine, he organizes prophecy conferences, performs interviews, and offers

 prophecy related material at prophezine.com.
+He stresses the Doctrine of

 a podcast offering Bible prophecy and world